 If you have been accused of, or sued for, Assault and/or Battery, this can accordingly have serious legal and monetary consequences and it is important that you obtain competent legal counsel without delay.

-If you are involved in an Assault and Battery situation, we recommend that you arrange for a free legal consultation with one of Buffington Law Firm’s experienced civil litigation attorneys.
-At this meeting we can evaluate your case and discuss your legal options.
+If you are involved in an Assault and Battery situation, we recommend that you arrange for a free legal consultation with one of the experienced civil litigation attorneys at Buffington Law Firm.
+At this meeting, we can evaluate your case and discuss your legal options.